AlphaPixel/OpenSceneGraph.py/README.md

 **NOTE**: In addition to the above, it may become necessary at SOME POINT to create a kind of "shared core" library that both these bindings **AND** others link to in order to resolve utility/trampoline bits.
-For example, if a user wants to add Python to their existing product (`osgAcme`), they can/should be able to do something like the following:
+For example, if a user wants to create Python bindings for their existing product (`osgAcme`), they can/should be able to do something like the following:

 ```
 // First, they'll kick off an import to make pybind11 aware of all the types